cfagiani/ocifreetier/README.md

 oci_profile_name =  <NAME OF PROFILE IN OCI CONFIG FILE>
 ```

-note: root compartment can be the tenancy ocid if you want everything to be created under the root
+*NOTE: root compartment can be the tenancy OCID if you want everything to be created under the root*

 Create a file called state.tf with the following values: